-On the following pages you will find detailed information about studium MINT as well as about our courses of study Engineering Science (B.Sc.), Human Factors Engineering (M.Sc.) and Industrial Biotechnology (M.Sc.).
+On the following pages you will find detailed information about studium MINT as well as about our courses of study Engineering Science (B.Sc.), Human Factors Engineering (M.Sc.), Industrial Biotechnology (M.Sc.) and Materials Science and Engineering (M.Sc.).
 Information on application, prerequisites and aptitudes for studying can be found under prospective students.
 Information about studying abroad or working in the student council are also listed.

 The orientation semester “studium MINT” provides an overview of the TUM degree programs in technology and natural science branches.

-It is possible to choose individual areas of specialization in the fields of engineering, the natural sciences, mathematics and computer science.
+The Bachelor's Program Engeineering Science allows to build individual areas of specialization in the fields of engineering, the natural sciences, mathematics and computer science.

 Creating the raw materials of the future by means of microbiology and molecular biology, biochemistry, bioinformatics and bioprocess engineering.